Frequently Asked Questions

 How much time will I be allotted to complete my project?

 Specialty crop block grant funds will be made available around October 1 each year.
-Funded projects must be completed within thirty-four months.
+Funded projects must be completed within twenty-four months.

 Are matching funds required?